Gracia Martore

-Gracia C. Martore is the former president and CEO of Tegna, Inc. and was CEO of the predecessor Gannett Company before its split.
+Gracia C. Martore is the former president and CEO of Tegna, Inc. and was CEO of its predecessor Gannett Company before its split.
 She was succeeded by Dave Lougee on 1 June 2017.
 She replaced Craig Dubow on 6 October 2011.

-She serves on the Board of Directors of FM Global and MeadWestvaco Corporation.
+She is on the board of directors of FM Global, MeadWestvaco Corporation, and Omnicom Group, and as chair of the Associated Press.